I've Been Killing Slimes for 300 Years and Maxed Out My Level: Characters

 A former Japanese office worker reincarnated as an immortal witch, called "the Witch of the Highlands" (高原の魔女, Kōgen no Majo).
 After slaying millions of slimes for over 300 years, she became a level 99 fighter.
-Weary of any overwork and excitement following her untimely death in her old life, she strives for an easy tune of existence, but once word gets out of her unprecedented prowess, she finds herself beleaguered by challengers trying to prove themselves on her, or all sorts of people willing to join her.
+Wary of any overwork and excitement following her untimely death, she strives for an easy existence, but once word gets out about her unprecedented prowess, she finds herself beleaguered by challengers trying to prove themselves against her, and all sorts of people willing to join her.
 However, she is compassionate and in time becomes very protective of her adoptive family and friends, much to the chagrin of anyone who deliberately endangers them.
 She soon receives an upgrade that enables her to match the power of a god.